rikp777/Portfolio/content/projects/software-engineering/regular-expressions.md

 But before we go deeper in to the topic you first need to understand what a regular expression ( regex) is.
 Regex  is a character set witch describes certain patterns its is mostly used to match and locate text in a string.

+A regular expressions is a way to describe patterns.
+A computer can recognize these regular expressions and will be able to recognize text inside for example a document.
+You can for example use a regular expression to search through a text or check if an email-address is correctly formatted.

+There are a lot of character used in a regular expression and it can be unreadable to the untrained eye.

 ## Cheat sheet summary

 To make a regex yourself you need to understand the list below. in doing so you have to understand what each character means and does.